erfantkerfan/flockman/README.md

 ## About Flockman

-Flockman is tool designed to help DevOps with a simple tool to rollout updates to a swarm cluster using basic rest APIs. some of its features are:
+Flockman is a tool designed to help DevOps with a simple way to rollout updates to a swarm cluster using basic REST APIs.
+Some of its features are:

 - Secure and Simple
 - written in [GO](https://go.dev/)